 Compared to single-gene methods, NGS testing is a more cost-effective approach for scaling multiplex test volume over time.
 CLIA labs that adopt in-house NGS now will be much better suited to minimize cost, conserve tumor tissue, and grow testing revenue from multi-biomarker testing well into the future.

 NGS testing is no longer limited to leading-edge teaching hospitals and oncology centers.
-Thanks to technology advancements, the testing workflow is so simple that molecular labs can bring it in-house without having to recruit and train experts.
+Thanks to technology advancements, the testing workflow is so simple that molecular labs can bring it in-house without having to recruit

 This operational efficiency enables hospitals to provide a strong precision oncology offering, while maintaining the resource and labor flexibility to focus on other priorities.